xnaveira/aoc2018/readme.md

 https://adventofcode.com/

-Putting together golang solutions to the 2018 Advent of Code as quick and dirty as possible.
+Quick and dirty solutions (most of them anyway) to the  2018 Advent of Code.
-Slightly ashamed of the quality of the code but still it is fun.
+This code may or may not contain awful hacks and naive solutions to known problems.